 Instructions

-- Preheat oven to 350.
+- Preheat oven to 350 degrees.
 Line a baking sheet with parchment paper or a silpat.

 - Crumble graham crackers coarsely and set aside.2 full size graham crackers